Bamboo pillows, bamboo sheets…

 Pillow companies will tout this kind of pillow as sustainable and earth friendly.
 It’s easy to describe bamboo material this way because the material itself is sustainable before manufacturing begins.
 However, the end product is far from green when you consider the process required to spin the yarn needed for a bamboo-based pillow cover.

 Below is a diagram and explanation of how bamboo is turned into “viscose rayon”.
-And before moving forward, it’s important to note that (all things considered) this process takes more energy and uses more chemicals than need for manufacturing cotton pillows.
+And before moving forward, it’s important to note that (all things considered) this process takes more energy and uses more harsh chemicals than need for manufacturing cotton pillows.

 Looks pretty complicated, eh?
 Don’t worry, we’ll simplify it for you before moving on to more important cost, comfort, and ethical concerns.